Esther Salas: Personal life

-Salas is married to attorney Mark A. Anderl (born 1957) since 1993, with whom she had a son, Daniel Anderl (July 13, 2000 – July 19, 2020). was a criminal defense attorney and former Essex County assistant prosecutor.
+Salas is married to attorney Mark A. Anderl (born 1957) since 1993, with whom she had a son, Daniel Anderl (July 13, 2000 – July 19, 2020).
+She was a criminal defense attorney and former Essex County assistant prosecutor.
 Salas and her family are Catholic.

 Home attack

 On July 19, 2020, an assailant targeted Salas's family at their home.
 Daniel, aged 20, opened the door when the assailant knocked.
 The assailant then opened fire, killing Daniel at the scene.
-Mark was also shot multiple times and left in a critical but stable condition.
-Esther was in the basement at the time of the attack and was not injured.
-The Federal Bureau of Investigation is leading the investigation in conjunction with the U.S. Marshals Service and local law enforcement.
+His father Mark was also shot multiple times and left in a critical but stable condition.
+Salas was in the basement at the time of the attack and was not injured.
+The Federal Bureau of Investigation led the investigation into the attack on Salas' family home in conjunction with the U.S. Marshals Service and local law enforcement.

 The following day, the FBI identified 72-year-old attorney Roy Den Hollander as the primary suspect; Den Hollander was found dead from a self-inflicted gunshot wound in the town of Rockland in upstate New York.
 Den Hollander was a self-described antifeminist previously known for filing unsuccessful lawsuits against "ladies night" promotions at bars and nightclubs, as well as suing Columbia University for offering women's studies classes.
 Den Hollander had appeared before Salas in connection with a lawsuit he brought challenging the military's male-only draft.
 In various writings, Den Hollander ranted about his hatred of women, used racist and sexist terms to disparage Salas, and spoke of his personal grievances.
 Den Hollander described himself as a "men's rights" activist but was ejected from the National Coalition for Men and is also a suspect in the shooting death of a men's rights lawyer Marc Angelucci at his home in Crestline, California, earlier the same month.

 Salas was interviewed for a 60 Minutes report in February 2021 about this attack, in which 60 Minutes also revealed the discovery of the gunman's planning for an attack on Justice Sonia Sotomayor.

 The shooting led to the Daniel Anderl Judicial Security and Privacy Act of 2021, endorsed by the Senate Judiciary Committee on December 12 of that year.
+The Act was signed into law by President Joe Biden on December 23, 2022.
+The New Jersey Legislature passed a state law equivalent, "Daniel's Law," (P.L.
+2021, c.
+371) in 2021.

+The Diocese of Metuchen has begun an inquiry into the possible canonization of David.